• Recipes

 Yuka

-Chanko Nabe is one of the classic Japanese hot pots!
+Chanko Nabe is one of the classic Japanese hot pot recipes!
 It's filled with a lot of vegetables and proteins such as fish and meat in a rich dashi broth.
 This is the best dish you could eat when it's cold in the winter time!

 Print Recipe Pin Recipe